ssujit/Genai4Webgis/README.md

-# Master Thesis: Natural Language-Driven WebGIS: Designing, Implementing and Evaluating a Prototype for Urban Sustainability
+# Master Thesis: Integrating Local Large Language Models into WebGIS: A Chat-Driven Framework for Natural-Language Interaction with Open Geospatial Data
 ## Overview

 This repository contains the code, data, and documentation, **"Natural Language-Driven WebGIS: Designing, Implementing and Evaluating a Prototype for Urban Sustainability"**.